 The following example dumps all databases to a file named

 automatically appends the

-TO statement required on the slave to start the
+TO statement required on the replica to start the

 shell> mysqldump --all-databases --master-data > dbdump.db

 If you do not use